microsoft/health-architectures/FHIR/FHIRProxy/readme.md

    + Resource Reader - Allowed to Read Resources from the FHIR Server
    + Resource Writer - Allowed to Create, Update, Delete Resources on the FHIR Server

-    When the role is selected click the Select button at the bottom of the panel.
+    When the role is selected, click the Select button at the bottom of the panel.

 10. Select the Users assignment box.
 11. Select and/or Search and Select registered users/guests that you want to assign the selected role too.